Betty Reid Soskin: Honors and legacy

-In celebration of her 100th birthday on September 22, 2021, the West Contra Costa Unified School District renamed Juan Crespi Middle School to Betty Reid Soskin Middle School.
+In celebration of her 100th birthday on September 22, 2021, the West Contra Costa Unified School District renamed Juan Crespí Middle School to Betty Reid Soskin Middle School.

 A stage musical based on her life, Sign My Name to Freedom by Michael Gene Sullivan with songs by Soskin, was premiered by San Francisco Bay Area Theatre Company in March 2024.